li-jianli/jovay-docs/guide/how-to-access-the-devnet.md

     ├── package.json
     ├── scripts
     │   ├── eth_bridge.js               // the script for bridging ETH; include deposit, withdraw, finalizeWithdraw
-    │   └── interact_with_contract.js   // the scripy for deploy and invoke contract on Jovay
+    │   └── interact_with_contract.js   // the script for deploy and invoke contract on Jovay
     └── src
         └── contracts
             └── jovay_example.sol